DannyFirmin/iMed/README.md

 By DannyFeng

 ## What is iMed?
-iMed is a system developed by Danny Feng for GP or healthcare worker to store patients and their medical records.
+iMed is a personal learning project developed by Danny Feng for healthcare worker to store patients information and their medical records.
 It has a Java Spring boot backend with RESTful API for CRUD, and a frontend written in React.js.
 Dev version uses H2 in memory database, easy to pass to other developer to review the code and run the application.
+It can be easily switch to other database drivers, such as PostgreSQL in a few minutes.

 ## What feature it has?